wodo/django-ct/docs/index.rst

   indegree(st)

-  SELECT COUNT(ancestor)
+  SELECT COUNT(ancestor) AS indegree
   FROM ct
   WHERE descendant = st and length = 1

   outdegree(st)

-  SELECT COUNT(descendant)
+  SELECT COUNT(descendant) AS outdegree
   FROM ct
   WHERE ancestor = st and length = 1

   nodes()

-  SELECT DISTINCT ancestor
+  SELECT DISTINCT ancestor AS node
   FROM ct

   args()

-  SELECT ancestor, descendant
+  SELECT ancestor AS tail, descendant AS head
   FROM ct
   WHERE length = 1